barakmich/connectpy/README.md

 python example/example_server.py
 ```

 Runs immediately in Connect mode.
-Adding the `--grpc` flag switches to using `grpclib` and all the HTTP/2, default GRPC listeners instead.
+Adding the `--grpc` flag switches to using `grpclib` and all the HTTP/2, default gRPC listeners instead.

 ### Run the Python client
 ```